Choir leader and director

 It was after her degree whilst she was working as an actress/singer that Katie met Anna Tabbush, a successful folk musician who invited her to join her choir, Guildford Vox.
 Katie enjoyed singing with Guildford Vox for a number of years.
 It wasn’t until a slight calamity (Anna stuck in traffic) at a rather high profile performance; where she had to stand in at the last minute and conduct the 70 strong chorus, that she realised that choir leading might be the path for her.

 In 2009 she moved to Brighton and set out to reignite one of Anna Tabbush’s old flames, Brighton Vox.
 With help from a handful of devoted old members Katie re-opened Brighton Vox in September 2009 and Lewes Vox in 2011.
-Katie has also lead workshops at Evolution Arts in Brighton and at Singfest, Katie is a member of the Natural Voice Practitioners Network.
+Katie has also lead workshops at Evolution Arts in Brighton and at Singfest, Katie is also a qualified primary teacher and teaches music at Patcham Junior School in Brighton.
+She is a member of the Natural Voice Practitioners Network.

 ”Kate brings energy and positivity to her classes and knows how to bring out the best in even the most diverse group.
 Her clear instructional style, choice of material and original arrangements make her workshops not-to-be missed! ” Sarah Heasman

 Choir leader and Vocal Tutor

 You might have seen Helen performing in venues in Brighton recently as a singer in her Latino funk originals band,

 Helen is a member of the Natural Voice Practitioners’ network she which promotes the belief that singing is everyone’s birthright.
 Her ambition is to help people, especially those who were told they couldn’t sing at school, to discover and free up their inner voice and discover the joy of group harmony singing.

 Helen is working hard to continue to raise the profile of the choir locally and to perform in both the familiar venues and some new places too.